 Regionalization of the operational tools has been one of the important activities of the EGEE-III project.
-A large effort has been devoted to this activity during the second year of the project with the goal of providing either a regionalized instance of the tool or a regionalized view on the central instance.
+A lot of effort has been devoted to this activity during the second year of the project with the goal of providing either a regionalized instance of the tool or a regionalized view on the central instance.

-However the development and testing activities took a longer time than expected so this work is not yet concluded.
+However the development and testing activites took times longer than expected so this work is not concluded yet.
 Regionalization of the tools is therefore an activity that is continuing within EGI's JRA1.